How-To Guides

 # NOT included:

 This follows the principle of least privilege — a security concept that the NIST Cybersecurity Framework 2.0 (updated February 2025) ranks as the single most impactful access control measure for AI systems.
-Your agent gets exactly the access it needs and nothing more.
+Your agent gets exactly the access it needs for the actions you’ve configured, and nothing more.
+If a prompt-injected agent tries to access a scope it wasn’t granted, the OAuth layer rejects the request at the provider’s server, not the agent’s code.

 You could skip Composio entirely and build direct API integrations for each tool.
 OpenClaw supports custom tool definitions through MCP.
-Some engineering teams prefer this approach because it gives them maximum control.
+Some engineering teams prefer this approach because it gives them maximum control and removes a dependency on a third party.
+The trade-off is ongoing maintenance cost.

 # Custom integration approach (without Composio)